Day 1: Arrival at Ben Gurion Airport

 Drive to the Ein Gedi kibbutz and nature reserve for a view of the waterfalls and wildlife.

-Afterwards, you will have the opportunity to bathe in the mineral-rich Dead Sea – at 400m. below sea level, the lowest place on earth.
+Afterwards, you will have the opportunity to bathe in the mineral-rich Dead Sea – the lowest place on earth.

-You can take a mud-bath, and enjoy the benefits from the therapeutic qualities of the natural Dead Sea mud.
+You can take a mud-bath and enjoy the benefits of the therapeutic qualities of the natural Dead Sea mud.
 Relax and rest your body.

-We will Drive to Kfar Hanokdim to a Bedouin camp and experience an authentic, traditional lunch, followed by a camel ride.
+We will Drive to Kfar Hanokdim to a Bedouin camp and experience an authentic, traditional middle eastern lunch, followed by a camel ride.

 After you’ve taken in the Bedouin culture, we will drive to Jerusalem, for overnight accommodations.